intel/pepc/docs/guide-tpmi.md

     Instances: 0-4
 ```

-This shows the PCI addresses of TPMI devices, which packages they belong to, and the instance
+This displays PCI addresses of TPMI devices, their packages, and instance numbers.
-numbers for each device.

 **Read a TPMI Register**